 Previously, Eisemann was Co-coordinator of Northern Colorado Clean Cities, where she fostered relationships, opportunities and progress towards the use of alternative fuels and technology and clearing the air in Northern Colorado.
 She also spent 7 years at the Environmental Protection Agency (EPA) in Washington DC in the Office of Compliance on air regulatory issues, rulemakings, and voluntary compliance incentives.
 Before and after working at the EPA, she worked for the National Center for Vehicle Emissions Control and Safety at Colorado State University on the National Tampering Surveys, On Board Diagnostic’s research and outreach, and helping to organize the annual National Mobile Sources Clean Air Conference.
 Eisemann also spent 2.5 years with the US Peace Corps in the Philippines.

-John Gonzales – Board of Advisors
+John Gonzales – Board Member

 Senior Engineer, National Renewable Energy Laboratory